atteneder/glTFast/Documentation~/glTFast.md

 To counter-act this in applications that used older versions of *glTFast* before, make sure you rotate the parent `Transform` by 180° around the Y-axis, which brings the model back to where it should be.

-This change was implemented to conform more closely to the [glTF specification](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md#coordinate-system-and-units), which says:
+This change was implemented to conform more closely to the [glTF specification][gltf-spec-coords], which says:

 > The front of a glTF asset faces +Z.